-Approximately 88% of our revenues in fiscal year 2006, 88% of our revenues in fiscal year 2005 and 89% of our revenues in fiscal year 2004 were derived from government and commercial contracts with fixed prices.
+Approximately 84% of our revenues for the first nine months of fiscal year 2007, 88% of our revenues in fiscal year 2006 and 88% of our revenues in fiscal year 2005 were derived from government and commercial contracts with fixed prices.
 We assume greater financial risk on fixed-price contracts than on other types of contracts because if we do not anticipate technical problems, estimate costs accurately or control costs during performance of a fixed-price contract, it may significantly reduce our net profit or cause a loss on the contract.
 In the past, we have experienced significant cost overruns and losses on fixed price contracts.
 We believe a high percentage of our contracts will be at fixed prices in the future.
 Although we attempt to accurately estimate costs for fixed-price contracts, we cannot assure you our estimates will be adequate or that substantial losses on fixed-price contracts will not occur in the future.
 If we are unable to address any of the risks described above, it could materially harm our business and impair the value of our common stock.

-Changes in Financial Accounting Standards or Practices or Existing Taxation Rules or Practices May Cause Adverse Unexpected Fluctuations and Affect Our Reported Results of Operations.
+Changes in Financial Accounting Standards or Practices or Existing Taxation Rules or Practices May Cause Adverse Unexpected Fluctuations and Affect Our Reported Results of Operations